Michigan hoops coach Juwan Howard agrees to 5-year extension - NewsBreak

 Michigan hoops coach Juwan Howard agrees to 5-year extension

-The announcement was made by athletic director Warde Manuel on Tuesday night, a couple hours before the reigning Associated Press coach of the year led the against Seton Hall.
+The announcement was made by athletic director Warde Manuel on Tuesday night, a couple hours before the reigning Associated Press coach of the year led the fourth-ranked Wolverines against Seton Hall.

 “I’m honored to be regarded in such a way that the university wished to continue a lasting relationship with me,” Howard said.
 “It was a surprise when Warde approached me, and it didn’t take long for us to get on the same page.